 End-to-end congestion control is effective at getting the sending nodes to reduce their sending rates, but it does not completely eliminate the possibility of packet loss due to congestion.
 It takes some time for the ECN congestion feedback to make its way back to the source, and for the rate reduction to have an impact.
-Data that is already in flight and unfortunate traffic patterns, such as incast, will result in buffer overrun in the switches along the path.
-To avoid packet loss, which can have a dramatic effect on protocols such as RoCEv2, the IEEE 802.1 has defined a backpressure message called Priority-based Flow Control (PFC) [10].
-A PFC message sent by the downstream switch signals to the immediate upstream switch to pause the sending of packets on a particular priority / traffic class in order to avoid buffer overrun.
-To avoid packet loss, the downstream switch needs to assure it has enough buffer headroom remaining to absorb the packets inflight on the link before issuing PFC.
+Data that is already in flight can result in buffer overrun in the switches along the path.
+To avoid packet loss, which can have a dramatic effect on protocols such as FCoE and RoCE, the IEEE 802.1 Working Group developed a standard backpressure message called Priority-based Flow Control (PFC) [14].
+A PFC message sent by the downstream switch signals to the immediate upstream switch to pause the sending of packets on a particular priority-/-traffic class in order to avoid buffer overrun.
+To avoid packet loss, the downstream switch needs to assure-ensure it has enough buffer headroom remaining to absorb the packets inflight on the link before issuing PFC.
 While pausing, if the upstream switch buffers fill, it may issue its own PFC message to the next upstream switch, and so on, until eventually the sending node is paused.
-Typically, these congestion hotspots are temporary, and PFC never has to propagate very far back, but PFC itself is a heavy hammer and has other negative implications - which will be discussed later.
+Typically, these congestion hotspots are temporary, and PFC never has to propagate very far back, but PFC itself is a heavy hammer and has other negative implications-, which will be discussed later.

-The technologies used in today's state-of-the-art data center are all designed for congestion management, and while they have made improvements, they still fall short of providing the lossless data center network required for future use cases.
-In particular the following issues remain:
+The technologies used in today's state-of-the-art data center are all designed for congestion management.
+While they have made improvements, they still fall short of providing the lossless data center network required for future use cases.
+In particular, the following issues remain: